Finite cutoff JT gravity: Baby universes, Matrix dual, and (Krylov) Complexity: deformation of the volume of moduli space

 One can notice that this integral is purely divergent after taking the limit $\varepsilon\to 0$.
 However, for undeformed case ($\lambda=0$), the exponential term falls off faster and makes the integral zero, which is expected, and the divergence comes from purely the branch point of the integrand and is non-perturbative (in the integrated, only the contribution from $R_T$ is perturbative in $\lambda$ and we take up to $\mathcal{O}(\lambda)$.).
 Then, we propose the regularized volume as,

 We would like to emphasize that the definition of regularized volume in \eqref{B.23} is purely non-perturbative in $\lambda $ because if one adds higher order correction of $\lambda $ in $R_T$, the pole structure only changes (there will be more poles) but the branch cut structure will be unchanged.
-Now, with definition in \eqref{B.23} the volume becomes,\\ \hfsetfillcolor{gray!12} \hfsetbordercolor{white}
+Now, with definition in \eqref{B.23} the volume becomes,\\ \hfsetfillcolor{gray!12} \hfsetbordercolor{white} \\ One can easily verify that by taking $\lambda\to0$ limit, \eqref{B.24} reproduces the undeformed volume which is $V_{1}(b)=\frac{1}{48}(b^2+4\pi^2)$.